 The first thing we need to take a look at is, how many estimates are required to reach a certain income?
 An established painting company could easily have 6-8 estimates scheduled a week and twice that many during busy times of the year.
 It certainly isn’t unheard of, but a new company that’s just getting started is might only be averaging about three and a half estimates a week.
-With an aggressive marketing campaign, certainly a first year company could avaerage more than 3.5 estimates a week, but in this scenario with a moderate marketing budget of say $1,500 a month, 3.5 is realilistic number of estimates.
+With an aggressive marketing campaign, certainly a first-year company could average more than 3.5 estimates a week, but in this scenario with a moderate marketing budget of say $1,500 a month, 3.5 is realistic number of estimates.

 3.5 estimates a week comes out to 182 estimates a year.